Purnia division: Religion

+Language

 According to the 2011 census, Purnia division has a population of 1,08,37,617 which is 10.41% of the population of Bihar.
 Maithili is the native language of this area.
-Hindi is the language of the majority according to the 2011 census, followed by Urdu, Surjapuri, Maithili, Bengali, Santali and Bhojpuri.
+Hindi is the language of the majority according to the 2011 census, followed by Urdu, Surjapuri, Bengali, Maithili, Santali and Bhojpuri.

 The religious demographics of Purnia division are very different from the rest of Bihar.
 Although in Bihar the overall Muslim population is 16.86%, in Purnia division the Muslim population is 45.93% while the Hindu population is 53.51%.